UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

       │───proposal               # scripts for proposal generation
       │───second-stage           # <work under progress> scripts for defining the model and ground truth generation function for second stage object detection
-│───tests                                    # folder for testing and validation scripts │   config_dataset.py                        # parameters and constants for dataset │   config_neuralnet_stage1.py               # model design parameters
+│───tests                                    # folder for testing and validation scripts │───video_inference                          # detection results saved as video │───write_detections_to_video                # scripts to save detections as video, results are saved in 'video_inference' folder
+│   config_dataset.py                        # parameters and constants for dataset
+│   config_neuralnet_stage1.py               # model design parameters
 │   script1_create_datasets.py               # aggregate gt labels and save it inside the 'labels' folder